experimentAccount2/slpkg/README.rst

 to choose easy packages.
 For advanced users, option '--skip' give them more power (see man page).

-The most famous command is '# slpkg -s <repository> <packages>' , this command downloads and installs packages with resolve all the dependencies or switch of resolve with additional option '--resolve-off'.
+The most famous command is '# slpkg -s <repository> <packages>' , this command downloads and installs packages with resolve all the dependencies or switch off resolve with additional option '--resolve-off'.
 Also additional option "--case-ins" help you find packages with case insensitive.

 Tracking the dependencies of a package with command '# slpkg -t <repository> <package>'.